KUCD. You should be here.

 The world is full of knowledge and possibility.
 And at KU, you have access to it all.
 Because, here, we believe there’s no limit to what you can do.

-Kutztown University’s Communication Design (KUCD) program is a community of designers who are passionate about what they create.
+Kutztown University’s Communication Design (KUCD) program is a community of graphic designers, advertising designers, interactive designers and illustrators who are passionate about what they create.
 We empower you to solve problems, communicate visually, and evoke meaningful change—all through dynamic visual expression.

 Find your voice.
 Design your KUCD story.